-- (a) This Appendix 1 sets out the different categories of Reportable Offences and appropriate sanctions and courses of action in respect of Reportable Offences. - (b) The categories of Reportable Offences are as follows: - (i) Classifiable Offences (Clauses 2 and 3 of this Appendix 1); - (ii) Direct Tribunal Offences (Clause 4 of this Appendix 1); and - (iii) Low-level Offences (Clause 5 of this Appendix 1). - (c) This Appendix 1 is to be used by a Controlling Body (including any Match Review Panel, Match Review Officer or other person(s) responsible for assessing a Reportable Offence) to determine the appropriate category of offence, sanction or course of action prior to any Tribunal involvement under Section 25.
+- (a) This Appendix 1 sets out the different categories of Reportable Offences and appropriate sanctions and courses of action in respect of Reportable Offences. - (b) The categories of Reportable Offences are as follows: - (i) Classifiable Offences (Clauses 2 and 3 of this Appendix 1); - (ii) Direct Tribunal Offences (Clause 4 of this Appendix 1); - (iii) Low-level Offences (Clause 5 of this Appendix 1); and - (iv) Auditory Offences (Clause 6 of this Appendix 1). - (c) This Appendix 1 is to be used by a Controlling Body (including any Match Review Panel, Match Review Officer or other person(s) responsible for assessing a Reportable Offence) to determine the appropriate category of offence, sanction or course of action prior to any Tribunal involvement under Section 25.